ICE Totally Gaming 2015

 Magnet Gaming – A Danish company which are bringing new gaming products into the UK market.
 They have come from a social gaming background, however their UK gaming products will be real money.
 Coming from a play for fun model, their new HTML5 slots will aim to provide customer experiences that appeal to these new customer audiences; and

 Fenway Games – A social gaming platform whereby customers can predict outcomes in the next 60 seconds of a sporting event.
 Working on a pool betting system means that the longer the customer stays in the game, and other customers lose all of their tokens/points, the bigger the winning pot will be.
 There is huge potential for this model to be used in an affiliate capacity for real money operators.

-These are but a few of the innovators that we met at ICE, as you can see all with very differing products, but all with the ability to exploit different aspects of the market.
+These are but a few of the innovators that we met at ICE, as you can see all with very different products, but all with the ability to exploit different aspects of the market.

 As is usually the case, many of these SME innovators need financing or partners to help exploit their great ideas.
 However, many were unsure how much equity to exchange for this financing (I know, very Dragons Den) and how shareholders agreements and share issues/transfers would work.
 Given their focus is getting their idea to launch stage, it was understandable that they had not thought about this in any great detail, or were reliant on third parties such as incubators to guide them.
-However, in order to ensure that all of their hard work and money is protected, getting some legal advice early can help their company and their products flourish, and minimise the risk of expensive and protracted disputes in the future.
+However, in order to ensure that all of their hard work and money is protected, getting some legal advice early from a video game lawyers can help their company and their products flourish, and minimise the risk of expensive and protracted disputes in the future.